i-on-project/core/docs/api/programme.md

    * Term Number: the starting term when the curricular unit can be taken.
       - mandatory
-      - type: integer
+      - type: number

    * Credits: Duration in terms
       - mandatory
-      - type: Integer
+      - type: number

    * Optional: If the curricular unit is optional or not
       - mandatory